dyc3/senior-design/visualization-requirements.typ

 === Region View

-The purpose of this visualization is to show the the scale of the load balancer, and how multiple instances of the Balancer interact.
+The purpose of this visualization is to how different resources are spread across different regions.

 #figure(
-  image("figures/vis/region-visualization.png"),
-  caption: "Figma Mockup of Region Visualization"
+  image("figures/vis/region-view.png"),
+  caption: "The Region View displaying sample data showing 2 Balancers and 2 Monoliths in ewr, 1 Balancer and 1 Monolith in cdg."
-) <Figure::region-visualization>
+) <Figure::region-view>

-This visualization is a bit different than the others since multiple instances of the balancer will be on-screen at the same time.
-Balancer nodes will be unique, but grouping for Monoliths, rooms, and clients will be active by global.
-No animations aside from node movement will be implemented since this visualization is expected to take the most screen space.

 === Traffic Heat Map